Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 Facilities

-Burrell College’s New Mexico campus is located on the campus of New Mexico State University (NMSU) in the Chihauhuan desert of Las Cruces, NM, a beautiful, temperate and vibrant Southwest city with strong economic growth.
+Burrell College’s Las Cruces (NM) campus is located on the campus of New Mexico State University (NMSU) in the Chihuahuan desert of Las Cruces, NM, a beautiful, temperate and vibrant Southwest city with strong economic growth.
 Las Cruces is New Mexico’s second largest city with plenty of outdoor activities for residents, including hiking in the Organ Mountains, bird watching in and around Dripping Springs and river rafting on the Rio Grande.
 Nationally, Las Cruces has been recognized as a top place for work, recreation, tourism, retirement and raising a family.

-When approved by all appropriate entities, Burrell College’s forthcoming Florida campus will be on the campus of the Florida Institute of Technology (FIT) in Melbourne, FL, along Florida’s central east coast.
+Burrell College’s Melbourne (FL) campus is located on the campus of the Florida Institute of Technology (Florida Tech) in Melbourne, FL, along Florida’s central east coast.
 Melbourne residents enjoy spending time outdoors, visiting beaches, snorkeling, fishing, and boating.
 Nearby attractions include the Kennedy Space Center, the Indian River Lagoon Preserve State Park, and Florida Tech Botanical Gardens.
 Melbourne lies within 75 miles of Orlando and Walt Disney World.

-Both locations offer large and small-group instructional spaces and interactive laboratories, including OMM and Physical Diagnosis labs, Standardized Patient and Simulation labs, Research labs, and Gross Anatomy labs.
+Both locations offer a variety of instructional spaces for both large and small groups, along with specialized laboratories such as OMM and Physical Diagnosis labs, Standardized Patient, and Simulation labs, Gross Anatomy labs, and access to Research labs.

 Student Residence Options